RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 - **Extracting Sale Year**: The sale year was extracted from the `SALEDATE.x` column, which contains the full date.
 This year is then converted into a factor for use in analysis.

-- **Encoding Ratings**: The `GRADEDESC` column, which represents neighborhood ratings, was transformed into an ordered factor.
-This transformation ensures that the neighborhood ratings are treated as ordinal data in the statistical models.
+- **Encoding Ratings**: The `GRADEDESC` column, which represents house ratings, was transformed into an ordered factor.
+This transformation ensures that the house ratings are treated as ordinal data in the statistical models.
 The ratings are ordered from "POOR" to "Highest Cost."

 ### Cleaned Data Availability